isabella232/sc_Internationalization/1 - Internationalization/Internationalization.md

 Now the file is in your project and is ready for localization in the future.

-If you check the contents of the file, you'll notice that each string from your code is represented as a pair of values seprated by an equal (=) sign.
+If you check the contents of the file, you'll notice that each string from your code is represented as a pair of values separated by an equal (=) sign.
 Since the development language is English, both values are the same.
 If you were translating to another language, you would replace the text on the right of the equal sign with the translated text.

 Remember not to change the text on the left since that string has to match what is in your code - the value passed to the `NSLocalizedString` method.
 You should change the value on the left of the equal sign only if you change it in your code as well.
 Otherwise, leave it alone.

 And what about the comment parameter passed to `NSLocalizedString`?
 We said that the purpose of the comment will become clear later?
 See the comment above each string pair?
 That's the comment you passed in.
-It can be useful in giving instructions to the translater - for example, if you have a one word string like "fly" - the translator might not know whether you mean fly as in the insect or the action.
-The comments can be used to pass the translater information that will help them with their task.
+It can be useful in giving instructions to the translator - for example, if you have a one word string like "fly" - the translator might not know whether you mean fly as in the insect or the action.
+The comments can be used to pass the translator information that will help them with their task.

+---
-## Conclusion
+# Conclusion

-That’s everything I/we would like to cover in this screencast regarding internationalization.
-Your project is now ready to be localized.

-By now you should have a good idea of how to take any iOS project and set it up for supporting multiple languages.

-While this won't make you a suave international man (or woman) of mystery, it will certainly help you make an app that appeals to a lot more people since it will speak their language!

-Do take a look at our other screencasts if you are interested in learning more about Internationlization or any other mobile development related topics.

-Adios, Ciao, and see ya!